Panasonic: 2000 to present

 On May 2, 2002, Panasonic Canada marked its 35th anniversary in that country by giving $5 million to help build a "music city" on Toronto's waterfront.

 In 2005, Matsushita Toshiba Picture Display Co.
 Ltd. (a joint venture between Matsushita and Toshiba created in 2002) stopped production of CRTs at its factory in Horseheads, New York.
 A year later, in 2006, it stopped production at its Malaysian factory, following heavy losses.
 In 2007, it bought the venture from Toshiba, eventually ending all production.

 On January 19, 2006, Matsushita announced that it would stop producing analog televisions (then 30% of its total TV business) from the next month, to concentrate on digital televisions.

 In 2008, all models of electric shavers from the Panasonic factory were called Panasonic shavers, and they dropped Matsushita and National from their name.

 In late 2006, Matsushita began talks with Kenwood Corporation to sell and spin off JVC.
 As of October 1, 2008, JVC and Kenwood merged to create the JVCKenwood Corporation.

 On November 3, 2008, Panasonic and Sanyo announced that they were holding merger talks, which eventually resulted in the acquisition of Sanyo by Panasonic.
 The merger was completed in December 2009, and resulted in a corporation with revenues of over ¥11.2 trillion (around $110 billion).

 With the announcement that Pioneer would exit the production of its Kuro plasma HDTV displays, Panasonic purchased many of the patents and incorporated these technologies into its own plasma displays.

 In April 2011, it was announced that Panasonic would cut its work force by 40,000 by the end of fiscal 2012 in a bid to streamline overlapping operations.
 The curtailment is about 10 percent of its group work force.

-In October 2011, Panasonic announced that it was going to trim its money-losing TV business by ceasing production of plasma TVs at its plant in Amagasaki, Hyogo Prefecture by March 2012, cutting 1,000 jobs in the process.
+In October 2011, Panasonic announced that it was going to trim its money-losing TV business by ceasing production of plasma TVs at its plant in Amagasaki, Hyōgo Prefecture by March 2012, cutting 1,000 jobs in the process.
 Also, it sold some of Sanyo's home appliances business to Haier.

 In January 2012, Panasonic announced that it had struck a deal with Myspace on its new venture, Myspace TV.
-Myspace TV will allow users to watch live television while chatting with other users on a laptop, tablet or the television itself.
-With the partnership, Myspace TV will be integrated into Panasonic Viera televisions.
+Myspace TV would allow users to watch live television while chatting with other users on a laptop, tablet or the television itself.
+With the partnership, Myspace TV would be integrated into Panasonic Viera televisions.